fiscafusca/cloud_simulator/README.md

 ```
 git clone https://giorgiafiscaletti2@bitbucket.org/giorgiafiscaletti2/giorgia_fiscaletti_hw1.git
 ```
-- To run the tests, type:
+- To run the tests, type the following command and select any of the simulations when asked:
 ```
 sbt clean compile test
 ```